Key Takeaways

 - The Federal Rules: Truckers cannot drive more than 11 hours after 10 consecutive hours off duty, and must take a 30-minute break after 8 hours of driving.

-- ELDs Don't Lie: Electronic Logging Devices record driving time automatically.
-This data is critical evidence in truck wreck cases.
+- ELDs Create a Record: Electronic Logging Devices record driving time and related data automatically.
+That record can become critical evidence in truck wreck cases.

 - Carrier Liability: Trucking companies that pressure drivers to exceed hours limits can be held directly responsible for crashes.

 A fully loaded 18-wheeler weighs up to 80,000 pounds.
-At highway speeds, a fatigued driver behind the wheel is a disaster waiting to happen — which is exactly why the Federal Motor Carrier Safety Administration sets mandatory limits on how long commercial truck drivers can operate before they must rest.
+At highway speeds, a fatigued driver behind the wheel can create catastrophic danger — which is exactly why the Federal Motor Carrier Safety Administration sets mandatory limits on how long commercial truck drivers can operate before they must rest.
 These aren't suggestions.
 They are federal law, codified in the regulations at 49 C.F.R.
-Part 395, and when trucking companies ignore them to meet delivery deadlines, people die.
+Part 395, and when trucking companies ignore them to meet delivery deadlines, the consequences can be severe.

-Fatigue impairs reaction time, judgment, and attention as severely as alcohol.
-Research consistently shows that a driver who has been awake for 18 hours performs like someone with a blood alcohol content of 0.05%.
-After 24 hours without sleep, impairment reaches the equivalent of a 0.10% BAC — well above the legal limit.
-The Hours of Service rules exist because even well-intentioned drivers cannot safely judge their own fatigue levels, and the economic pressures of the trucking industry create powerful incentives to keep driving past the point of safety.
+Fatigue impairs reaction time, judgment, and attention in ways that resemble alcohol impairment.
+OSHA's drowsy-driving guidance, citing sleep research, describes 17 consecutive hours awake as roughly comparable to a 0.05 blood alcohol concentration and 24 hours awake as roughly comparable to 0.10.
+The Hours of Service rules exist because even well-intentioned drivers can misjudge fatigue, and the economic pressures of the trucking industry can create incentives to keep driving past the point of safety.

 What the Rules Actually Require